njukenanli/Sliding-Bert/readme.md

 ----------
 ![](img/6.png)

-Annotation: sw: sliding window; d: dropout; wd: weight-decay (that is, L2 regularization); es: early stopping; cf: coreference elimination; us: unsummarized essay (the trial before used summarized essay as input); bi: bi-LSTM.
+Annotation: sw: sliding window; d: dropout; wd: weight-decay (that is, L2 regularization); es: early stopping; cf: coreference elimination; us: unsummarized essay (the trial before using summarized essay as input); bi: bi-LSTM.

 ## Directions for follow-up ##

 ----------
 **Data Quality**: Some sentences are neutral, like suggestions and subjective judgments.
 These sentences will be given a score near 0.5 by our model.
 However, the labels in the dataset only include 0 and 1.
-If neutral sentences are labelled 0.5 manually in the dataset, not only will the testing result become better, but also will the understanding ability of the model be improved in the training process.
+If neutral sentences are labelled 0.5 manually in the dataset, not only will the testing result become better, but also the understanding ability of the model will be improved in the training process.

 **Combine GAT and IE with NLI models**: This method may enhance the text understanding ablility of our model.

 ## Reference ##

 ----------
-**NLI Hallucination Judgement**: arXiv:1904.03371 **BERT**: arXiv:1810.04805
+**NLI Hallucination Judgement**: arXiv:1904.03371

+**BERT**: arXiv:1810.04805

-**BERT pre-trained Model**: https://huggingface.co/docs/transformers/model_doc/bert **Neural Coref**: https://github.com/huggingface/neuralcoref **Sliding Window**: arXiv:1908.08167
+**BERT pre-trained Model**: https://huggingface.co/docs/transformers/model_doc/bert

+**Neural Coref**: https://github.com/huggingface/neuralcoref

+**Sliding Window**: arXiv:1908.08167